 Instructions to TGah Editor: Change the instructions and the paragraphs below as follows:

-Insert three new paragraphs after the 1st, 3rd, 5th paragraph of sub-clause 9.22.7.7:
+Insert a new paragraph after the 1st, paragraph of sub-clause 9.22.7.7:

-If the received BlockAck response is of an expectedNDP BlockAck 1MHz (or 2MHz), the originator shall accept it as correctly received if the value of the BlockAck ID field equals the 2 (or 6) LSBs of the Scrambler subfield in the Service field of the immediately previously transmitted A-MPDU or BlockAckReq frame and the starting sequence number included in the Starting Sequence Control field equals WinStartO.
-The originator will otherwise consider the NDP BlockAck frame to be lost.
+If the received BlockAck response is of an expected NDP_1M BlockAck frame (or an NDP_2M BlockAck frame), the S1G originator shall accept it as correctly received if the value obtained from the BlockAck ID field equals the 2 LSBs (or the 6 LSBs) of the Scrambler Initialization value of the immediately previously transmitted A-MPDU that is not a VHT Single MPDU or BlockAckReq frame and the Starting Sequence Number obtained from the Starting Sequence Control field equals WinStartO.
+The Scrambler Initialization value is obtained from the PHY-TXEND.confirm parameter SCRAMBLER_OR_CRC.
+The values of the BlockAck ID and Starting Sequence Number are obtained after decoding the NDP BlockAck frame as described in 9.54 (Bitmap Protection for NDP BlockAck frames),The S1G originator shall otherwise consider the NDP BlockAck frame to be lost.

 Instructions to TGah Editor: Insert the following paragraphs after the 4th paragraph as follows:

+During an accepted HT-Immediate BlockAck session, the S1G originator shall set the TXVECTOR parameter RESPONSE_INDICATION of a PPDU transmitted to the S1G recipient that elicits a block acknowledgment frame to:

+NDP Response if the BlockAck session was negotiated with NDP ADDBA Request/NDP ADDBA Response exchange

+Normal Response if the BlockAck session was negotiated with either BAT ADDBA Request/BAT ADDBA Response or ADDBA Request/ADDBA Response exchange

+During an accepted HT-Immediate BlockAck session, the S1G originator is allowed to elicit an NDP BlockAck or a BlockAck frame on a per-PPDU basis only if the BlockAck session was negotiated with either ADDBA Request/NDP ADDBA Response or NDP ADDBA Request/ADDBA Response exchanges.
+In this case the S1G originator may set the TXVECTOR parameter RESPONSE_INDICATION of a PPDU transmitted to the S1G recipient that elicits a block acknowledgment frame to either NDP Response or Normal Response.

+The S1G originator shall not set the TXVECTOR parameter RESPONSE_INDICATION to LONG RESPONSE for a PPDU transmitted to the S1G recipient that elicits a block acknowledgement frame, if neither BlockAck nor BAT frames have been negotiated with the S1G recipient.

 Instructions to TGah Editor: Insert the following paragraphs after the 5th paragraph as follows:

-Under an HT-Immediate BlockAck agreement with NDP BlockAck, the originator of an A-MPDU shall set the Fragment Number subfield value of the Sequence Control field of each MPDU of the A-MPDU to WinStartO + WinSizeO – 1 – SN, where SN is the Sequence Number subfield value of the corresponding MPDU within the A-MPDU.
+During an accepted HT-Immediate BlockAck session, the S1G originator of an A-MPDU that is not a VHT Single MPDU eliciting an NDP BlockAck frame shall set the value of the Fragment Number subfield in the Sequence Control field of each MPDU in the A-MPDU to WinStartO + WinSizeO – 1 – SN, where SN is the value of the Sequence Number subfield in the corresponding MPDU within the A-MPDU.

 Instructions to TGah Editor: Add the following row in Table 8-42 Status codes: